Hygiene

 Cat Ear Mite & Yeast Infection Treatments

-We strongly urge you to see your vet for suspected mites or an ear infection to get a proper diagnosis and treatment.
-(Mites and yeast infections can cause secondary bacterial infections, which require vet-prescribed antibiotics.)
+Mites and yeast infections can cause secondary bacterial infections, which require vet-prescribed antibiotics.
 However, some over-the-counter remedies are available.
 In either case, the first treatment step should include a thorough ear cleaning to remove the waxy debris and as many mites as possible.

 Ear Mites

 It can take up to a month or more for them to clear up.
 That’s because their life cycle takes 21 days.
 If you’re using a vet-prescribed treatment that only requires one application, it could be enough to eradicate them entirely.
-But some OTC treatments need to continue for a minimum of three weeks to ensure all mite eggs have been eliminated.
+However, some OTC treatments need to continue for a minimum of three weeks to ensure all mite eggs have been eliminated.

 Ear Yeast Infection